THE ELECTRONIC HEALTH RECORD

 One of the most notable benefits of the EHR includes remote access to patient medical records across multiple care settings, providing greater care coordination.3 Physicians can view a patient’s entire chart, including provider notes, current medications, radiographic data, insurance information, laboratory test results, and procedure reports, from any location at any time prior to making decisions regarding triage, refilling prescriptions, and providing medical advice.
 In the past, a paper medical record was only available to one user at a time; now multiple users can access and document in a chart simultaneously.
 Patient records now require less physical storage space and can be stored/accessed indefinitely.
 The EHR allows for cost-effective backup and has markedly reduced the number of lost records.4

 Computerization has made patient notes more legible.
-When clinical records were handwritten, up to 15% of patient records had issues with legibility.5 Not only are illegible notes inaccessible to auditors, researchers, and other ...
+When clinical records were handwritten, up to 15% of patient records had issues with legibility.5 Not only are illegible notes inaccessible to auditors, ...